NimaBastani/C4-samp/README.md

 A C4 bomb system for samp (ColAndreas)

 # Installation:
-This fs use ColaAdreas and Zcmd
+This fs use ColAndreas and Zcmd

 You can use it with /C4